 Lubee Bat Conservancy offers a unique and exciting internship that helps participants gain professional animal care experience at a world renowned conservation organization.
 Lubee is an AZA Certified Related Facility.

 Lubee Bat Conservancy provides the opportunity for interns to gain experience in the animal care field by participating in daily keeper activities including animal husbandry, nutrition, enrichment, training, and guest education.
-Lubee is seeking applicants for consideration to serve as interns for 2016 spring, summer, and fall sessions.
-Applications are also accepted on an ongoing basis.

 LEARNING OBJECTIVES/DUTIES AND RESPONSIBILITIES

 This is an unpaid internship opportunity wherein the intern will support the Animal Care Department.